 “I made friends with a couple of the girls.
 It was nice at first.
 I didn’t feel like such a horrible outsider when I was with them.
 Then one afternoon one of the girl’s mothers came to the center to walk her daughter home.
 I was sitting at a table with the girl, Maria, and a couple of her friends and her mother came over to us.
-Her mom took one look at me and said ‘Kiumba!
-Kiumba!’
-In a loud, scary voice.
+Her mom took one look at me and yelled ‘Kiumba!
+Kiumba!’ in a loud, scary voice.

 “Stop it,” I said.
 “No way.”

-“It was awful, I tried to follow them out but one of the center organizers stopped me.
+“Yeah, I tried to follow them out but one of the center organizers stopped me.
 I was reeling.
 I felt like I was losing my mind.”

 “I can’t even imagine,” I said.
 “What did you do?”